On Support Recovery with Sparse CCA: Information Theoretic and Computational Limits: Main Results

 The above raises the question whether \RecoverSupp\ (or any method as such) can succeed at polynomial time when $ \sqrt{n/\log (p+q)}\ll s_x,s_y\lesssim n/\log(p+q)$.
 We turn to the landscape of sparse PCA for intuition.
-Indeed, in case of sparse PCA, different scenarios are observed in the regime $s\lesssim n/\log p$ depending on whether $\sqn\ll s\lesssim n/\log p$, or $s\lesssim \sqrt{n}$ (we recall that for SPCA we denote the sparsity of the leading principal component direction generically through $s$).
+Indeed, in case of sparse PCA, different scenarios are observed in the regime $s\lesssim n/\log p$, depending on whether $\sqn\ll s\lesssim n/\log p$, or $s\lesssim \sqrt{n}$ (we recall that for SPCA we denote the sparsity of the leading principal component direction generically through $s$).
 We focus on the sub-regime $\sqn\ll s\lesssim n/\log p$ first.
 In this case, both estimation and support recovery for sparse PCA are conjectured to be NP hard, which means no polynomial time method succeeds; see Section~\ref{sec: low deg} for more details.
 The above hints that the regime $s_x,s_y\gg \sqrt n$ is NP hard for sparse CCA as well.

-\begin{question} Is there any polynomial time method which can recover the support $D(V)$ when $s_x,s_y\gg \sqn$? \end{question} We dedicate Section \ref{sec: low deg} for answering this question.
+\begin{question} Is there any polynomial time method that can recover the support $D(V)$ when $s_x,s_y\gg \sqn$? \end{question} We dedicate Section \ref{sec: low deg} to answering this question.
 Subject to the recent advances in the low degree polynomial conjecture, we establish computational hardness of the regime $s_x,s_y\gg \sqn$ (up to a logarithmic factor gap) subject to $n\lesssim p,q$.
-Our results are consistent with \cite{gao2017}'s findings in the estimation case and covers a broader regime; see Remark~\ref{remark: chao gao comp barrier} for a comparison.
+Our results are consistent with \cite{gao2017}'s findings in the estimation case and cover a broader regime; see Remark~\ref{remark: chao gao comp barrier} for a comparison.

-When the sparsity is of the order $\sqrt n$ and $p\asymp n$, however, polynomial time support recovery and estimation is possible for the sparse PCA case. \cite{deshpande2014} showed that a coordinate thresholding type spectral algorithm works in this regime.
+When the sparsity is of the order $\sqrt n$ and $p\asymp n$, however, polynomial time support recovery and estimation are possible for the sparse PCA case. \cite{deshpande2014} showed that a co-ordinate thresholding type spectral algorithm works in this regime.
 Thus the following question is immediate.